UMAprotocol/UMIPs/UMIPs/umip-oa.md

 ## Implementation

 The `OptimisticAsserter` contract can be found [here](https://github.com/UMAprotocol/protocol/blob/master/packages/core/contracts/optimistic-asserter/implementation/OptimisticAsserter.sol).
-The contract has already been audited by Open Zeppelin and the audit report can be found [here](https://blog.openzeppelin.com/uma-optimistic-asserter-audit/).
+The contract has already been audited by OpenZeppelin and the audit report can be found [here](https://blog.openzeppelin.com/uma-optimistic-asserter-audit/).

 ## Security considerations